nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * drives constanly with a laptop in the van
 * lazy, doesn't like to micromanage

 **Value proposition**: manage contacts faster than a typical mouse/GUI driven app.
-Also helps delivery men to plan the most efficient delivery route
+Also helps delivery men to plan the most efficient delivery route and retain customer relations.

 ### User stories